❄️ Don’t miss our Holiday Sale! ❄️ Save 30% on a full year of Premium+ Claim your discount here >

-If you’ve dreamed of becoming a skilled and adored guitar player, you’re not alone.
-Countless aspiring guitarists, both young and old, dream of knowing how to play their favorite songs on the guitar.
-Whether you’re looking to play just for your own pleasure or have your sights set on the big stages, it’s never too late to start playing.
-The fact that you’ve come here shows that you are ready to start learning how to play guitar.
+Have you ever dreamed of becoming a skilled guitar player?
+Or have you ever just wanted to play for fun?
+Countless aspiring guitarists, both young and old, dream of playing their favorite songs on the guitar.
+Whether you’re looking to play for your own pleasure or you have your sights set on the big stage, it’s never too late to start playing.
+The fact that you’ve come here shows that you are ready to learn!

 Congratulations!
-Now let’s get started on your journey towards playing like your guitar heroes.
-Our blog has many helpful guides that you can use as you learn how to play the guitar.
-Follow the links in this article to read more and get better at playing the guitar.
+Now, let’s get started on your journey toward playing like your guitar heroes.
+Our blog has many helpful guides to learn the guitar.
+Follow the links in this article to read more and improve your guitar skills.

-1. Choose between an acoustic and electric guitar
+1. Choosing between an acoustic and electric guitar

-First off, you have to make the decision and choose what kind of guitar you would like to play.
-When starting, decide first between acoustic and electric guitars.
+First off, you must choose what kind of guitar you want to play.
+As a beginner, you should consider acoustic and electric guitars.
 You can find detailed buying guides for both acoustic and electric guitars in our blog.

-Acoustic guitars are a great choice for beginner guitar players.
-An acoustic guitar with nylon strings is probably the most accessible option for beginners.
-On top of that, an acoustic guitar is fairly affordable.
-However, if you’re committed to playing the guitar, try not to go for the cheapest possible instrument.
-Investing in a quality acoustic guitar gets you an instrument that lasts for a long time and is good to play even after you’ve moved beyond the beginner stage.
+Acoustic guitars are a great choice for beginners.
+An acoustic guitar with nylon strings is one of the most accessible options for beginners.
+In addition, acoustic guitars are fairly affordable.
+However, if you’re committed to playing the guitar, don’t go for the cheapest option.
+Investing in a quality acoustic guitar will ensure your instrument lasts for a long time and is good to play with once you’ve advanced beyond the beginner stage.

-If you want to play the guitar, you should know the parts of the instrument as well.
+If you want to play the guitar, you should know the parts of the instrument.
 Some of the most important guitar parts include:

 • body